Kobun42/Unverum-FUGA/README.md

 Yes this application is safe.
 Antivirus tends to trigger false alarms, especially due to it needing to be connected to the internet in order to be compatible with 1-click installations.
 You can check out the source code for yourself if you're suspicious of anything as well.

 ### Why won’t Unverum open?
-I made it so only one instance is running at a time so if it’s already running, the app won’t open.
-Check to see if you can end the process in task manager or even restart your pc if you don’t know how to do that.
+Only one instance of Unverum can be open at a time.
+If you're certain you've closed one process and this occurs, go into Task Manager (CTRL+SHIFT+ESC) and end the "Unverum" process (may be a background process).

 ### Why doesn't Unverum have permissions to copy over files?
 Try running as administrator or checking to see if any antivirus is preventing the application from operating on files.

 ### Why aren't my mods showing up after checking them?
-Please make sure you pressed build after selecting your loadout and before launching the game.
+Please make sure you pressed build after selecting your loadout and before launching the game or that the pak file is correctly structured.

 ## Special Thanks
 - TekkaGB for creating Unverum in the first place